 Understanding this may help you create an investment strategy that seeks to buy stocks when Mr. Market is fearful, selling his stocks below their intrinsic value.
 And then selling the same basket of stocks back to Mr. Market as he becomes exuberant and pays more than the stocks are fundamentally worth.

-Owning Less Stock at Market Cycle Highs
+1. Less Equity Exposure at Market Highs

 Sources: